Glenn Knight: First investigation and trial

 On 23 March 1991, Knight was suddenly replaced as CAD director by Senior State Counsel Lawrence Ang in a decision that shocked the local legal community.
 It turned out that Knight was under investigation by the Corrupt Practices Investigation Bureau (CPIB).
 After an investigation lasting more than two months—one of the longest probes into the conduct of a public servant in Singapore—Knight was arrested on 27 May 1991 and charged with corruption the next day.
 He was the first Singapore legal officer to face such charges.
 Specifically, he was accused of cheating three businessmen into investing S$3,000,000 each into the former Batam Island Country Club on the Indonesian island of Batam, as well as giving false information to the CPIB regarding vehicle purchases, an application for a car loan, and his corporate investments.
 The judge originally set Knight's trial to commence in October 1992, but changed his mind and brought it forward to September 1991 after the prosecution complained that its witnesses had been subject to intimidation, and investigating officers had received mysterious phone calls warning them to "watch out".
 In July that year, his wife and two others were also arrested and charged over the Batam resort investments.

 In a district court on 29 September 1991, Knight pleaded guilty to cheating then managing director of Trans-Island Bus Services Ng Ser Miang to try to make him invest in the Batam resort project, which had been planned by Knight and his wife.
 In October, he was sentenced to three months in prison.

 Knight appealed against the sentence, and in March 1992 he managed to get his sentence reduced to a $17,000 fine and a day in prison.
 He served the jail sentence and paid the fine on the day it was announced.
 In deciding to reduce the sentence, High Court Judge L.P.
 Thean said that a "nominal custodial sentence" was sufficient given the mitigating circumstances in Knight's case.
 In April, all charges against his wife in relation to his case were also dropped.

-Aftermath of first conviction
+Aftermath

 Although the sentence meted to him was eventually reduced, the corruption case had left permanent damage on Knight's career as a civil servant.
 After investigations on him began in March 1991, he faced disciplinary hearings and his services were terminated on 26 March 1992.
 The President also revoked the prestigious Public Administration Medal, Gold, that had been awarded to Knight.
 In August 1994, the High Court struck Knight off the roll of advocates and solicitors, meaning that he could no longer practise law.
 After being disbarred, Knight worked as a consultant in a public-listed company.